Philip S. Kosnett: Diplomatic Service in Turkey

 In July 2016, Kosnett began working at the U.S. Embassy in Ankara, Turkey, initially as the Deputy Chief of Mission.
 He then assumed the duties of Chargé d’Affaires on October 15, 2017, after former ambassador John R. Bass finished his assignment.

 United States Ambassador to Kosovo

 In July 2018, Kosnett was nominated by the U.S. president to be the next ambassador to Kosovo.
 Kosnett succeeded Greg Delawie, who was U.S. Ambassador to Kosovo 2015–2018.
 Kosnett's nomination was confirmed in September 2018 by the Senate.

 Post-Government Career

-Since retiring from federal service in 2021, Kosnett has taken on roles in consulting, policy analysis, education, and humanitarian action.